James-P-D/Sudoku/README.md

 There are no more easy solutions to be found, but let's consider the central 9x9 square.
 This 9x9 square is missing the numbers `4, 5 and 6`.
 The numbers `4 and 5` could conceivably go in any of three available cells, but the number `6` *cannot* be on the top row because of the other `6` in the 9x9 square to the right.
 Therefore the `6` *must* be in the empty cell on the bottom row of the 3x3 square.

+### Hard Cells

+Brute force.
+Still to be implemented.